shiruken/covid-texas/README.md

 # Texas COVID-19 Hospital Resource Usage

-### _This website is no longer being updated as of August 24, 2022, after Texas DSHS ended its daily data releases._
+### _This website is no longer being regularly updated as of August 24, 2022, after Texas DSHS ended its daily data releases.
+Manual record requests may be used to intermittently update the data._

 Regional COVID-19 hospital resource usage in Texas based on [Department of State Health Services](https://dshs.texas.gov/) data.
 Powered by [D3.js](https://d3js.org/).
 Hosted on [GitHub Pages](https://pages.github.com/).